 If, after following the above step, you are not happy with the outcome and you have bought instore and the business refuses to return your deposit, you may have to take legal action.
 If your claim is less than €2,000, you can use the Small Claims procedure to try and resolve the issue.
 If you place a deposit or part payment online, you have a right to cancel the contract and seek a refund, with some exceptions.
 For more information see our buying online section.

 If you change your mind about the good or service and decide not to go ahead with the contract, the business may not be obliged to refund you your deposit.
 If it is not set out in the terms or conditions or you did not agree anything at the point of sale, the business is not obliged to refund you the deposit.

 In general, different types of contracts will have different terms and conditions around cancellations.
-So in the first instance you should check the specific terms and conditions in relation to cancellations and follow the necessary steps.
-If you think the business is not acting within the terms and conditions of the contact you can make a complaint to them.
-Following this, if your issue is not resolved you may have to take legal action.
+So in the first instance, you should check the specific terms and conditions in relation to cancellations, and follow the necessary steps.
+If you think the business is not acting within the terms and conditions of the contract, you can make a complaint to them.
+Following this, if your issue is not resolved, you may have to take legal action.
 If your claim is less than €2,000, you can use the Small Claims procedure to try and resolve the issue.

 Late last year I signed up to a sports package with my TV provider.
 But now all live sport has been cancelled.
 I want to cancel as the service is not being provided.
 I am five months into a 12 month contract.
 What are my options?